The Nimb aims to be a smart personal security platform, not just a cool ring

 Kudi wants to make it easier to pay bills in places where internet access is limited

-If you ever find yourself in danger, trying to whip out your phone, switch it on, and open the Phone or Message app is just far too slow, especially when time is of the essence.
-So the makers of a new device had an idea: place an emergency panic button onto the inside of a ring which is connected to an app on your phone: press the button and help comes running.
+If you ever find yourself in danger, trying to whip out your phone, switch it on and open the Phone or Message app is just far too slow, especially when time is of the essence.
+So the makers of a new device had an idea: place an emergency panic button on the inside of a ring, which is connected to an app on your phone: press the button and help comes running.
 The Nimb ring does just that, and is now looking to scale-up its production.

 Video